yapo-chile/-Legacy-Commons-trans-proxy/README.md

 ```

 ### POST  /api/v1/execute/{command}
-Sends the specified command to a trans server with the given params in the JSON body
+Sends the specified command to a trans-proxy server with the given params in the JSON body

 #### Request
-params: A JSON object, where the fields are the name of trans params (lowercase), and the values are the values required
+params: A JSON object, where the fields are the name of trans-proxy params (lowercase), and the values are the values required
-by the trans command
+by the trans-proxy command
 ```javascript
 {
 	"params":{